afedynitch/EECR_treasure_maps/README.md

 The next level of sub-folders is named `[gmf_model]_[composition]_[energy]` assumed when computing the back-tracked sky maps.

-The files at the final sub-folder level fllow the naming scheme
+The files at the final sub-folder level follow the naming scheme

     `[initial_exposure_function]_gmf_delay_[gmf_model]_[composition]_[A_obs]_[B_egmf]ng_[energy]`.pdf